Romuald Traugutt: Arrest and execution

+Commemoration

+Following Traugutt's execution a cult of personality began forming around his person, with some sources likening his sacrifice to the martyrdom of Christ.

-In 1916, a monument was raised in Warsaw on the site of his execution, and in 1925, the area around it was dedicated as Traugutt Park.
+In 1916, a monument was raised in Warsaw at the site of his execution, and in 1925, the area around it was dedicated as Traugutt Park.

 In 1945, he was honored on the first postage stamp of the newly re-emerged Republic of Poland as part of a three-stamp set honoring national heroes.
 He had been earlier honored on a stamp in the 1938 set for the 20th anniversary of Poland's independence after World War I. Poland issued additional stamps in his honor in 1962 and 1963.
 He was also commemorated on the Polish 20 złoty banknote of the 1980s.

 The high school in Częstochowa is named after him, and a memorial column to him was erected in 1933 in Ciechocinek.

-There is also a monument to Traugutt in the town of Svislač in Belarus.
+There is also a monument to Traugutt in the town of Svislach in Belarus.

+One of Traugutt's early biographers has been the Marian Father, Józef Jarzębowski (1897-1964), who devoted three volumes to Traugutt's life and work.
+Other biographers include his great-grandson, col. Andrzej Juszkiewicz (1923-2009).